clickviewapp/plugin-api/README.md

 <iframe id="clickview-plugin" width="800" height="494" src="//online.clickview.com.au/v3/plugins/base?consumerKey=xxxxxx"></iframe>
 ```

-**To use the ClickView Plugin within your platform you will need to obtain a valid Consumer Key from ClickView.**
+**To use the ClickView Plugin within your platform you will need to obtain a valid Consumer Key and developer credentials from ClickView.**

 *NOTE: The minimum size for this Iframe is 570px by 350px, please do not make the iframe any smaller than this, we recommend an optimal size of 800px by 494px*
 ### Host Locations